 Fabric and specialty paper lampshades cast a welcoming, ambient light and are increasingly popular in both homes and businesses.
 Fabrics like silk or fine linen create a warm and moody elegance, while patterns and stripes are sure to fill any room with personality and life.

-If a bright and lively change is what you're looking for, have some fun and spend time wandering the aisles of a luxurious fabric store like Calico Corners.
+If a bright and lively change is what you're looking for, have some fun wandering the aisles of a luxurious fabric store like Calico Corners.
 Search for the perfect fabric that expresses who you are, have a lampshade made from it, and surround yourself in its comforting rays.